symbol/symbol-docs/source/guides/account/reading-transactions-from-an-account.rst

 Reading transactions from an account
 ####################################

-Get the list of transactions where an account is involved.
+Get the complete list of transactions involving an account.

 *************
 Prerequisites